Tamlaght Finlagan Monastery: Monastery

 The monastery was founded in 585 AD.
+It was founded by St Columba.
 The name of the monastery means "The plague monument of St. Findluganus".
 Findluganus was an associate of St. Columba, who attended the Drumceatt Synod of 574 AD.
+When it was completed, Findluganus became its first abbot.
+The monastery also had a round tower constructed as a part of it to protect the monks from Irish raiders.
 The abbey became a parish church and is mentioned in some papal paperwork in 1291.
 However, by 1622 the church was in ruins, which can still be seen today.